filipesilva/fdb/README.md

 - TODO `~/demos/code-analysis`: read AST for clj files, query it to find what fns are affected when a given fn changes
 - TODO `~/demos/webapp`: serve a webapp for your fdb, put it online, go nuts

-I'm still working on more demos, mostly around my own usecases.
+I'm working on more demos around my own usecases.
 I'll add them here when they are done.
-If you have some cool demos you'd like to list here, make a PR!
+If you have cool demos you'd like to list here, make a PR!

 ## But why?

-Because I think it's silly that I own a really powerful laptop and a really powerful phone, and yet my data is sequestered away on cloud servers, where I pay for the privilege of accessing it and using it in a silo.
+Because I think it's silly that I own a powerful laptop and a powerful phone, and yet my data is sequestered away on cloud servers, where I pay for the privilege of accessing it and using it in a silo.

 I want my data, and I want to fuck around with it on my terms.
 I want to connect it together and try to do cool stuff with it!
 And I want to sync it between my laptop and my phone, and wherever else I want to have it.

 Last year I was travelling somewhere with bad connectivity and wanted to look up food nutrition data on my phone.
-This is generally known data.
+This is known data.
 Surely there's an app for that.
-I tried some 10 apps free and paid, and found they were mostly garbage.
+I tried 10 apps free and paid, and found they were mostly garbage.
 I don't think I found even one that worked offline and had the 5 foods I tested.

-Why is this so hard to get?!
+Why is this hard to get?!
 The USDA gives you a [24MB CSV](https://fdc.nal.usda.gov/download-datasets.html) of all foundation foods.
 2.8GB if you want all foods, the bulk of it branded.
 I know how to program.